International Environmental Data Rescue Org.International Environmental Data Rescue Org.

 Vision: Our ultimate goal is to find, rescue, and digitize all historical environmental data and to make those data available to the world.
 Mission: The mission of IEDRO is to assist the scientific and educational communities of mainly developing cou...
 Read more

 Vision: Our ultimate goal is to find, rescue, and digitize all historical environmental data and to make those data available to the world.
-Mission: The mission of IEDRO is to assist the scientific and educational communities of mainly developing countries locate, rescue and digitize all environmental data currently at risk on perishable media and to make those digitized data freely and openly available to the world scientific and educational communities before it is too late.
+Mission: The mission of IEDRO is to assist the scientific and educational communities of mainly developing countries locate, rescue and digitize all environmental data currently at risk on perishable media and to make those digitized data freely and openly available to the world scientific and educational communities before those data are gone forever..

 The International Environmental Data Rescue Organization, IEDRO, is an organization that assists the scientific and educational communities of mainly developing countries to locate, rescue and digitize all their environmental data currently at risk on perishable media and to make those digitized data freely and openly available to the world scientific and educational communities before those data are lost forever.